Stephen Gottlieb: Paralysis

 Stephen was paralysed when The Waterhole exploded due to a gas leak in the basement.
 During filming of the explosion, Daddo revealed that he was made up to look as if his forehead had caved in.
 Stephen lost all movement down one side of his body and was told that he would need to use a wheelchair.
-Daddo told Women's Own writer Mary Fletcher that the storyline made him relive his own brother's accident, which left him requiring a wheelchair.
+Daddo told Woman's Own writer Mary Fletcher that the storyline made him relive his own brother's accident, which left him requiring a wheelchair.
 Of Stephen's reaction to his condition, Daddo stated "When Stephen discovers he'll be in a wheelchair, he tries to spare Phoebe by ending it with her, saying he doesn't love her.
 But what he means is he loves her too much to burden her with a lifetime of looking after him."

 Stephen's recovery is made difficult by his reluctance to accept any help.
 Robertson told a TVTimes reporter that Stephen is trying to be "selfless" but in the process he behaves "cruel" and "selfish".
 She explained that Stephen does not consider community nursing support as an option.
 He thinks that admitting himself into a rehabilitation centre is the best option for his wife.
 She added that "in rejecting Phoebe, he's cutting out one of the most important people in his life.
 The truth is, they both need each other."

 Phoebe managed to convince Stephen that they belonged together and he because he loved her, they stayed together.
 Following rehabilitation, Stephen managed to regain the use of his legs.
 He eventually managed to walk without his wheelchair and made a full recovery.
 When the insurance money from the accident came through, Stephen decided that he wanted to use it open his own record store.
 Daddo revealed that Stephen being blown up in The Waterhole was his favourite storyline from his time on Neighbours.